bart-jansen/terraform-aks-appgw-acr-keyvault-loganalytics/README.md

 __Azure Container Registry__ —
 Container Registry is used to store private Docker images, which are deployed to the cluster.
 AKS can authenticate with Container Registry using its Azure AD identity.

+__KEDA__ —
+KEDA is a Kubernetes-based Event Driven Autoscaler that (horizontally) scales a container by adding additional pods based on the number of events needing to be processed.

 ## Input Variables